digital-asset/docs.daml.com/docs/2.9.0/docs/tools/daml-shell/index.rst

 Connecting
 ==========

-To connect, enter the JDBC URL of your PQS PostgreSQL database.
-For
+Daml Shell leverages PQS as its datastore and connects using JDBC.
+You can set connection parameters via configuration parameters or interactively using a JDBC URL.
+For more information, see :ref:`configuration`

-example:
+To connect interactively, enter the JDBC URL of your PQS PostgreSQL database.
+For example:

 ::